marionmacalalag-3303144/pet_feeder_project/Step2_DataDescription/readme.md

 ---

-For the next phase, refer to **Step 3 – System Design and Component Selection**.
+For the next phase, refer to **Step 3 – Flow chart